renovatebot/renovate/docs/usage/configuration-options.md

 Configuring this to `true` means that Renovate will mark all PR Tasks as complete.

+## bbMendAppDashboardStatus

+Configure this to `true` means that Renovate will create a branch status against the repository's main branch, linking to the [Mend App on Bitbucket Repository Dashboard](./mend-hosted/hosted-apps-config.md).

 ## bbUseDefaultReviewers

 Configuring this to `true` means that Renovate will detect and apply the default reviewers rules to PRs (Bitbucket only).